Mighty Throw Barbarian Endgame Build Guide

 Gear & Skills

-- This setup revolves around snapshotting Encroaching Wrath and Limitless Rage for huge damage buffs that persist as long as one instance of Mighty Throw is active.
-Use the following rotation at the start of a Pit run:
+- Pit Pushing setups revolve around snapshotting Encroaching Wrath, Limitless Rage, Combat Bash, the Qax Rune, on top of Witching Hour for huge damage buffs that persist as long as one instance of Mighty Throw is active.

-- Use Bash until Fury overcaps enough to activate Limitless Rage and Combat Bash count is 4.
+- Use Bash until Fury overcaps enough to activate Limitless Rage and Combat Bash count is 4 and your next Qax buff is up.

-- Use Mighty Throw and continue the gameplay rotation as normal.
-For Elite packs, an Overpower can be spent on Hammer of the Ancients every 5 seconds to receive an extra 40% damage multiplier.
+- Continue alternating Bash and Mighty Throw as normal.
+For Elite packs, you can also use throw in an Hammer of the Ancients every 5 seconds to receive an extra 40% damage multiplier.

-- To avoid losing snapshots, make sure Mighty Throw is cast at least once every 4 seconds to prevent having it become inactive.
+- To avoid losing snapshots, make sure Mighty Throw is cast at least once every 4 seconds to prevent having it become inactive and start over.

 - Elixirs and Incenses: